sriman/autocomplete_rails_5/README.md

 # README

-This project is all about finding the schools all over the world, it comes with beautiful autocomplete feature, which delivers you name of the schools in split seconds which you are searching for.
+This project is all about searching and finding the schools all over the world, it comes with beautiful autocomplete feature, which delivers you name of the schools in split seconds which you are searching for.

 Technical Stacks used